uclaconditional/video-and-image-cli/README.md

 `ffmpeg -i inputfile.mp3 -b:a 64k outputfile.mp3`

+####Make video from image sequence

+First rename your images so that they are padded with 0 zeros eg. (img00000.jpg ... img00253.jpg).
+Finder can do this if you select all images, right click, rename images > format with name and counter starting from 0.

+cd into your directory of images.

+`ffmpeg -framerate 30 -i img%05d.jpg -c:v libx264 -r 30 -pix_fmt yuv420p
+../video.mp4`

 ####Make videos from folder of folders of image sequences

 first cd into the folder with all your image sequences folders.